MuaSevim/bank-app/readme.md

 ## Functionality

-- It isn't functional as real world bank applications since I made this using only Vanilla JavaScript to practice my skills.
+- It is not as functional as real world bank applications since I made this using only Vanilla JavaScript to practice my skills.
 - It has essential functionalities such as transfering money, requesting loan, deleting account ...
 - Datas are displayed beautifully with power of modern array methods and some magical CSS
 - This project is still in development and there is a lot more to come